Detrimental role of fluctuations in the resource dependency networks: Effect of fluctuations

 \subsection{Effect of generators}

 As we describe in this section, the type of generator (Gaussian vs Pareto) has a significant impact on the network fitness.
 To systematically study it, we consider the cases $\langle x\rangle < R$ and $\langle x\rangle > R$ separately.
-The results that we present below are obtained by varying fluctuation size $\sigma$ for various combinations of the generator and network topology when $\langle x\rangle < R$ and $\langle x\rangle > R$.
-Let us first consider the case where the average resource $\langle x\rangle$ production on each vertex is less than the threshold.
-Top panels in Fig.~\ref{fig:fitness} shows the variation of $F$ as we vary $\sigma$ for both ER and SF networks and for both Gaussian and Pareto generators when $\langle x\rangle = 0.8$.
-We see that as we increase the size of fluctuations starting from zero, the network fitness also starts increasing, and saturates to a value less than $1$ for both truncated-Gaussian and Pareto generators.
-From these plots, it is also clear that whether the Gaussian generator performs better or worse than the Pareto generator depends upon the value of $\sigma$.
-However, it is clear that when $\langle x\rangle < R$, the fluctuations improve the performance of the network.
-Moreover, we also see that beyond a point, increasing the fluctuation size has no effect on the fitness.
+The results that we present below are obtained by varying fluctuation size $\sigma$ for various combinations of the generator and network topology when $\langle x\rangle < R$ and $\langle x\rangle > R$, which are shown in the top and bottom panels of Fig.~\ref{fig:fitness}.

-Interestingly, when $\langle x\rangle > R$, increasing the fluctuation size $\sigma$ worsens the fitness $F$ independent of the generator and the network topology (bottom panels of Fig.~\ref{fig:fitness}).
-Also, as the figure shows, in this case, for the Pareto generator there exists a value $\sigma = \sigma_c$ below which the network remains in a completely fit state ($F=1$).
-For $\sigma > \sigma_c$, the network transitions into a state of partial fitness.
-We discuss the reasoning behind the existence of this critical $\sigma_c$ in subsection \ref{topo_effect}.
-In both these cases ($\langle x\rangle < R$ and $\langle x\rangle > R$), Fig.~\ref{fig:fitness} might give an impression that for the Gaussian generator also there exists a critical $\sigma$ value below which the network remains in a completely unfit state ($F=0$ for $\langle x\rangle < R$) or a completely fit state ($F=1$ for $\langle x\rangle > R$).
-However, this is not true as the following argument shows.
-When $\langle x\rangle < R$, the probability that a vertex produces value greater than the threshold $R$ is:

-Since the exponential function in this integral is neither exactly zero nor is negative for any $x \geq R$, this integral cannot be exactly zero.
-When $\langle x\rangle < R$ and $\sigma$ is small, this integral turns out to be very close to zero, and numerical solutions tend to produce zero values.
-In other words, although practically we might see $F=0$ for $\langle x\rangle < R$ for small values of $\sigma$, theoretically that is not true, and hence no critical $\sigma$ exists for the Gaussian generator.
-A similar argument would show that $F=1$ is not possible when $\langle x\rangle > R$ for any value of $\sigma$ because there is always some portion of the density function below $R$, and hence a critical $\sigma_c$ cannot exist.
+As the figure shows, independent of the generator and the network topology used, increasing the fluctuation size $\sigma$ worsens the network fitness $F$.
+This can be understood by the following argument.
+As $\sigma$ increases starting from zero, resource amounts greater than as well as less than $\langle x\rangle$ are generated.
+But since all resource amounts greater than $R$ lead to the same fitness $1$, amounts less than $\langle x\rangle$ dominate the average over vertices leading to the overall decrease in the network fitness.
+However, as the plots also show, increasing $\sigma$ does not decrease the network fitness beyond a certain value and the fitness saturates as $\sigma\to\infty$.